renlulu/ParseProject/Learn Blockchain/project.md

 ---
+name: Learn Blockchain
-name: Learn Blockchaindescription: A community run educational portal to learn about all things Zilliqa and blockchain.
+description: A community run educational portal to learn about all things Zilliqa and blockchain.
 logo: yes
 categories: Education
 status: Live